endriju/CryptoAPIWrapper/README.md

 - refactor using create_app for easier tests setup
 - refactor using object-oriented model
 - investigate: sometimes background thread logs are not visible in console after app starts, making it look like it didn't start automatically; after first request to the API the logs appear;
+- investigate: duplicate lines logging issue of the background thread
 - tests to implement:
   - mocking various responses from Synthesia API (429, 502, 500, 403) and test handling
   - throw exception while calling Synthesia API